What's in this standard

 We actively engage with our colleagues, employee representatives, and relevant stakeholders to ensure their voices are heard and to identify any potential labour rights issues.
 We encourage open dialogue and provide channels for reporting grievances.

-We use several tools to engage colleagues and their legitimate representatives on issues relating to labour rights, working practices and wellbeing at work.
-This includes scheduled performance and review meetings, and engagement through employee surveys, network groups and a framework of formal regular meetings with the NGSU and their elected representatives.
+We use several channels to engage colleagues and their legitimate representatives on issues relating to labour rights, working practices and wellbeing at work.
+This includes scheduled performance and review meetings, and engagement through employee surveys, employee network groups and a framework of formal regular meetings with the NGSU and Unite the Union and their elected representatives.

 Managing risk and impact through our operations

-We continually develop, evolve, and apply our policies and processes to support decent work for our colleagues, and ensure Nationwide is doing all it can to prevent risk, discrimination, exclusion, or bias.
+We continually develop, evolve, and apply our policies and processes to support “decent work” for our colleagues across the Group, and ensure we are doing all we can to prevent risk, discrimination, exclusion, or bias.

 To ensure we fully understand the potential or actual impacts of risks on people, we assess labour rights through our people risk processes in relation to specific characteristics, circumstances, and vulnerability drivers.
 This enables us to identify who may be affected, and to document and report the relevant risks and issues, along with the proposed activity to mitigate the risk or remediate the issue.